andrewdpoh/Bamboo_Docs/docs/Client/Command_Classes/command_handler_func.md

 ## delete_user

-Deletes a user from the database.
+Deletes a user from the database

 ### Endpoint